mbabazif/LP1_StartUp_FundingEcosystem/README.md

 4. Execute the code cells in the notebooks to reproduce the analysis and generate visualizations.
 5. Review the visualizations and analysis to gain insights into the Indian startup ecosystem.

-## Contribution

-Contributions to this project are welcome!
-If you have any suggestions, improvements, or additional analysis ideas, feel free to open an issue or submit a pull request.

 ## Author

 Florence Mbabazi

----

-By analyzing the Indian startup ecosystem data, we aim to provide valuable insights that can contribute to a better understanding of the factors influencing startup success in India.
-We hope this analysis will be useful for stakeholders in the Indian startup ecosystem and inspire further research and innovation.

-Feel free to explore the analysis and leverage the findings to make informed decisions and drive the growth of startups in India.